mapeditor/tiled/docs/manual/automapping.rst

 Setting it Up
 =============

-The Automapping feature looks for a text file called 'rules.txt' in the folder where the current map is located.
-Each line in this text file is either
+The Automapping feature looks for a text file called ``rules.txt`` in the folder where the current map is located.
+If there isn't one, it uses the Automapping rules file set in your Project.
+Each line in this text file is
+either:

--  a path to a **rulefile**
+-  A path to a **rule map**.
--  or a path to another textfile which has the same syntax (i.e. in another directory)
+-  A path to another ``.txt`` file which has the same syntax (e.g. in another directory).
--  or is a comment which is indicated by **#** or **//**
+-  A map filename filter, enclosed in ``[]`` and using ``\*`` as a wildcard.
+-  A comment, when the line starts  with ``#`` or ``//``.

+By default, all Automapping rules will run on any map you Automap.
+The map filename filters let you restrict which maps rules apply to.
+For example, any rule maps listed after ``[town*]`` will only apply to maps whose filenames start with "town".
+To start applying rules to all maps again, you can use ``[*]``, which will match any map name.
-A **rulefile** is a standard map file, which can be read and written by tiled (\*.tmx).
-In one rulefile there can be multiple defined rules.

-An Automapping **rulefile** consists of 4 major parts:
+A **rule map** is a standard map file, which can be read and written by Tiled (in TMX or JSON format).
+A rule map can define any number of rules.
+It consists of 4 major parts:

 #.
-The definition of regions describes which locations of the rulemap
+The definition of regions describes which locations of the rule map
    are actually used to create Automapping rules.
 #.
 The definition of inputs describes which kind of pattern the working
    map will be searched for.